Who is Quartus Dewitt?

 Hemlock bark neatly stacked in a photo by Reese, Staber W 1946.University of Wisconsin Digital Collection

-Quartus was now married to Rosa "Rose" Tallett.
+Quartus was now married to Rosa Tallett.
+"Rose" is remebered as being a schoolteacher.

 A "M.Tallett" is seen on this 1875 map South of the property of "Q.S.
 Dewitt"